treesess/vShaker/v230601/README.md

-# vShaker - SORTING AND UPLOADING IN PROGRESS
+# vShaker

-low cost shake table and demostrative test models based on Klipper and FDM mainly for educational purposes
+low cost shake table and demostrative test models based on Klipper and FDM mainly for educational purposes.

+**This is the old version of the design.
+Please go to the newer folder.
+Thanks.**

 ![image](https://github.com/treesess/vShaker/assets/20311124/b4626e36-1ad1-4af1-8090-2da2309b10b5)

 ## intro

 This is a lightweight, low cost, educational demonstrative shaker table project with test models.

 The goal here is to use the basis of DIY 3D printer construction to make a simulation of ground seismic motion.
 Being a lover of FDM printers (especially Voron), this is my best idea to realize the function.